 Take dieting.
 When you change your thoughts or the way you look at “Dieting”, and you see dieting as a permanent change to your eating lifestyle, then you don’t fall off!
 You don’t develop the “all is lost” mentality that makes you give up!
 Rather, you see it as something you work on every opportunity you get.

 That thought alone will allow you to keep working on your eating lifestyle for the entire year.
-That change of thought makes eating healthier easier and all the benefits of eating healthy, like losing weight, more energy and all the benefits we talk about in every article achievable.
+That change of thought makes eating healthier easier and all the benefits of eating healthy, like losing weight, more energy, and all the benefits we talk about in every article are achievable.

 Why A Promise?